patchedByBatman/am-press.github.io/content/posts/maths/hbt-to-separating.md

 ## About

 <p>In this post we will state and prove the Hahn-Banach theorem and the three separating theorems.
-All results will be stated for general topological vector spaces (normed spaces are a special case).</p>
+All results will be stated for general topological vector spaces (normed spaces are a special case).
+All vector spaces in this post are taken over the field of real numbers.</p>

 ## Preliminaries